MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-multi-step-form.md

 ## Next steps

-Advance to the next article to learn how to configure site authentication to allow users to login using Azure AD B2C.
+Advance to the next article to learn how to configure site authentication to allow users to sign in using Azure AD B2C.
 > [!div class="nextstepaction"]
 > [Next steps](tutorial-setup-site-authentication.md)